 The Faculty of English is the largest English Department in the UK and has a very distinguished research record.
 We have been ranked top in the QS World Rankings in the subject since 2016 and our teaching has been graded 'Excellent' in every Quality Assurance review.
 The English Faculty's teaching and research covers literature in English from works in Old English of the 7th century to the current period of what has been called global English.
-The spread of historical expertise places the Faculty in a unique position to speak authoritatively about the long history of the literatures and languages of the British Isles, as well as the diaspora and interchange of literatures and languages that emerged from them.
-Students have opportunities to trace the development of literature from early manuscripts to current digital and hybrid forms; they benefit from a distinctive experience of close personal supervision with leading academics, in turn developing their own communities and identities as critics and researchers.
+The spread of historical expertise places the Faculty in a unique position to speak authoritatively about the long history of the literatures and languages of the British Isles, as well as the diaspora and interchange of literature from early manuscripts to current digital and hybrid forms; they benefit from a distinctive experience of close personal supervision with leading academics, in turn developing their own communities and identities as critics and researchers.